And we’re back to my monthly sustainable living blog post series, The Cut, for 2020!!!

 To continue to keep you informed and make better choices for our planet, here are some fascinating sources and/or articles I found regarding sustainable living.

 Although this movie has been out for almost half a decade, I had not heard about it until last year.
 True Cost is a film about the environmental impacts of our fashion choices.
 I’ll be watching this soon myself and I’m pretty sure I’m going to be upset about it.

 I decided to share a list you can donate to for those affected by the bushfires in Australia.
 I’ll be adding more organizations as I learn more.

 And that’s it for the first issue of The Cut for 2020!

 I hope you bookmark these posts so you can refer to them anytime you’re looking for a new-to-you brand, company, service or a product you need.

 If one of your goals in 2020 is to live a more eco-friendly lifestyle, check out my sustainable living segment here on She Sweats Diamonds!
-Once again, I also cover sustainability over on my and accounts, so feel free to follow me!
+Once again, I also cover sustainability over on my my Instagram and Pinterest accounts, so feel free to follow me!
 In case you missed it, I also just created sustainable living boards so check them out!

 What did you like most from today’s post?

 Feel free to comment and let me know if there is anything else you’d like to see in this series!